IIM-Creative-Technology/php-api-RomainValla/README.md

 </h1>

-List of scores
+List of grades

 ```
-GET /scores
+GET 127.0.0.1:8000/grades
 ```

-List of scores of a specific student
+List of grades of a specific student

 ```
-GET /scores/{id} with query parameter 'id_student'
+GET 127.0.0.1:8000/grades/{id} with query parameter 'id_student'
 ```

-List of scores of a specific student in a specific course
+List of grades of a specific student in a specific course

 ```
-GET /scores/{id} with query parameter 'studentId', 'courseId'
+GET 127.0.0.1:8000/grades/{id}
 ```

-Create a score for a student in a specific course
+Create a grade for a student in a specific course

 ```
-POST /scores with parameters 'score', 'student_id', 'course_id'
+POST 127.0.0.1:8000/grades with parameters 'grade', 'id_score', 'id_course'
 ```

 <p align="center">